Arkamito-Sen/MARS-Rover-Rocker-bogie/README.md

 ## Rover Differential Bar:

 ![image](https://user-images.githubusercontent.com/84036074/126450229-e3a86cac-adc0-4698-a676-9b054ed22500.png)
+^ Rendered Front Differential Bar Assembly
 ![image](https://user-images.githubusercontent.com/84036074/126451094-7d233801-dce9-450e-806e-9ca8ac9255cf.png)
-^ Rendered Differential Bar Assembly
+^ Rendered Rear Differential Bar Assembly

 ![image](https://user-images.githubusercontent.com/84036074/126439542-6938b25b-6712-4405-88f6-473598392724.png)
 ^ Sketch showing how the differential will help the rover to make all the wheel touch the ground this increasing stability, even after the ground being rugged with steep ups and downs.
 Thus enabling the rover to move in all terrains with great ease.